Hospice Volunteers recognised during National Volunteers Week 2025

 Volunteers at the Charity are integral to keeping services free for people in Cambridgeshire living with an advanced serious illness or other life-limiting condition and those who need end of life care.

 Our amazing and generous volunteers donate their time in a wide variety of roles across the Charity.
 For example; at the Inpatient Unit, in our Living Well Service, in reception, the garden and our Bistro at the Hospice in Cambridge, at the Alan Hudson Centre in Wisbech, at our nine retail opportunities across Cambridgeshire and at our flagship and community events.
-People like George Jeffery who volunteers to serve afternoon Tea in the Inpatient Unit, Jean Donnellan who volunteers in the Inpatient Unit and our shops, Anna Elliott who volunteers at events for the Alan Hudson Centre and Muriel who volunteers by delivering a Laughter Session at Arthur’s Shed are just some of the examples of how our volunteers support patients and their families.
+People like George Jeffery who volunteers to serve afternoon Tea in the Inpatient Unit, Jean Donnellan who volunteers in the Inpatient Unit and our shops, Anna Elliott who also supports the Alan Hudson Centre, and Muriel who volunteers by delivering a Laughter Session at Arthur’s Shed are just some of the examples of how our volunteers support patients and their families.

 Hannah Touhey, Voluntary Services Manager shared what this week means to her: